-Assuming that all redirects are properly implemented, then no. A few months ago, the answer would have been yes and it would involve some heavy lifting from your SEO company to correct this.
+Assuming that all redirects are properly implemented, then no. A few months ago, the answer would have been yes, and it would involve some heavy lifting from your SEO company to correct this.
 However, a few weeks ago Google confirmed that redirects will no longer dilute PageRank.
-Bearing in mind that PageRank is only one of many ranking signals and that you should always proceed cautiously when applying redirects of any kind.
+Bear in mind that PageRank is only one of many ranking signals and that you should always proceed cautiously when applying redirects of any kind.

-This seemingly small act of mercy from Google likely came from their attempt to encourage webmasters to migrate from Http to https.
-Many developers and SEO’s alike were very gun shy at the potential negative implications of a whole site redirect; but Google has been assuring us for a while now that redirects no longer dilute PageRank.
-So whether you’re switching http to https or non-www to www, you no longer have to worry about losing PageRank.
+This seemingly small act of mercy from Google likely came from their attempt to encourage webmasters to migrate from HTTP to HTTPS.
+Many developers and SEOs alike were very gun-shy at the potential negative implications of a whole site redirect, but Google has been assuring us for a while now that redirects no longer dilute PageRank.
+So whether you’re switching HTTP to HTTPS or non-www to www, you no longer have to worry about losing PageRank.

-If it largely doesn’t matter, why does www still exist and why is there a choice?
+If it largely doesn’t matter, why does www still exist, and why is there a choice?

 Besides the above technical reasons for www’s continued existence, it really boils down to personal and aesthetic preference.
-Some think the www is redundant and outdated while others believe that many users still prefer the www and it’s widely more recognizable as a website.
+Some think the www is redundant and outdated, while others believe that many users still prefer the www, and it’s widely more recognizable as a website.